-Resilience generally comes down to how closely we watch, manage, monitor and respond, how closely we keep tabs on our costs and our choices.
-Should we cull the cows that are inefficient, taking too long to breed, frequently run higher cell counts or other low grade 'stuff', can't achieve/maintain adequate body condition?
-Do we know which cows improve our components and which cows drag them down?
-Did we actually lose money on those oats last year?
+\\ Resilience generally comes down to how closely we watch, manage, monitor and respond, how closely we keep tabs on our costs and our choices.
+Should we cull the cows that are inefficient, taking too long to breed, frequently run higher cell counts can't achieve/maintain adequate body condition?
+We put up a lot of forage in 2021, but much of it is not as nutritious as usual - are we balancing the ration by what actually is, rather than what we're guessing is?
+Did we actually lose money on those oats last year (most of us did, join the club)?
 Which 5-year crop rotation results in best quality, weed control, profit and flexibility for weather curve-balls?
 Is this the year to add more diversity to our farms, different crops, different markets, additional animal species?

-If we are growing our own grain and forage plus milking cows, are we able to manage all 3 'enterprises' to the same level of excellence, or do they compete against each other?
+\\ If we are growing our own grain and forage plus milking cows, are we able to manage all 3 'enterprises' to the same level of excellence, or do they compete against each other?
 Is there a point when we are TOO diverse?
 Does it make better sense to 'outsource' areas or crops that we have difficulty managing so we can apply more excellence to where we get a better return?
 Are there neighboring farms that might be willing to share some of these opportunities?

-When the weather makes optimal field operation timing difficult, do we have the equipment, knowledge and ability to jump when we can, and quickly make rational informed changes when needed?
+\\ When the weather makes optimal field operation timing difficult, do we have the equipment, knowledge and ability to jump when we can, and quickly make rational informed changes when needed?
 Do we actually monitor soil test levels or do we purchase fertilizer 'just because'?
 Have we considered double-cropping to get 2 marketable crops in one season?
 Is it time to consider new improved varieties, or are we contentedly sticking to the same successful varieties each year?

-Are there other markets we can develop to increase diversity on our farms without putting the rest of the operation at risk?
-Can we co-graze pasture with several types of animals, perhaps add a new meat enterprise, to increase income, customers and soil fertility?
-Have we thought about growing additional crops, to increase both our rotational and market repertoire?
+\\ Are there other markets we can develop to increase diversity on our farms without putting the rest of the operation at risk?
 Have we considered using annual cover crops as forages, achieving both increased soil improvement AND extend our grazing season?
 Are we harvesting/handling our forages in a manner that preserves the highest quality and nutrition?
 Have we planted winter small grains this fall to reduce our labor demands and provide forage in the spring?

-A healthy soil, filled with a balanced and active diversity of healthy, well-fed microbes will hold more water in dry years, promote better drainage in wet years, hold soil in place to resist erosion, prevent rampant root disease, resist compaction, sequester carbon from the air, and provide nutrients to sustain healthy crops under a variety of climatic conditions.
+\\ A healthy soil, filled with a balanced and active diversity of healthy, well-fed microbes will hold more water in dry years, promote better drainage in wet years, hold soil in place to resist erosion, prevent rampant root disease, resist compaction, sequester carbon from the air, and provide nutrients to sustain healthy crops under a variety of climatic conditions.
 Resilience begins with a healthy soil - we need to tend our soil microbes as if they were valuable livestock!

-Working together, with diversity and resilience firmly in hand, we organic farmers in the Northeas can plant sparks of creative innovation, grow profitable new ideas, cultivate hope, daily milk our sense of humor, crow with enjoyment of life, and harvest a sense of optimism will germinate, grow, adapt and thrive through this time of change, uncertainty, and challenge.
+Working together, with diversity and resilience firmly in hand, we organic farmers in the Northeast can plant sparks of creative innovation, grow profitable new ideas, cultivate hope, daily milk our sense of humor, crow with enjoyment of life, and harvest a sense of optimism will germinate, grow, adapt and thrive through this time of change, uncertainty, and challenge.